vanumdaniel7/Library_Management_System_Letsbloom_Assignment/README.md

 ### Prerequisites

 - Python installed
-- PostgreSQL server installed and running
+- PostgreSQL server installed and running or you can use a remote PostgreSQL server.

 ### Installation Steps